 This is horrible for the policyowners who cancel the policy.
 These policyowners will end up spending tens to hundreds of thousands of dollars into an “investment” and walk away with almost nothing—and then die afterwards.

-That being said, while whole life insurance is horrible for policyowners who cancel the policy in the early years, this behavior is absolutely necessary for the policyowners who keep the policy in order to maximize the benefit they receive from the policy.
+While buying a whole life policy and then canceling it is horrible for policyowners who cancel the policy in the early years, this behavior is absolutely necessary for the policyowners who keep the policy in order to maximize the benefit they receive from the policy.

 Well, the reason for this is that mutual life insurance companies share their profits with policyowners who keep the policy in the later years through dividend payments made to policyowners.
 Since there are very few policyowners left in the later years, these policyowners who keep the policy are reaping ALL of the benefits that otherwise would have to be shared with the other policyowners who bought policies from that carrier.